Pokka974/Pokka974/README.md

 # About me
 <p>
 I'm a <strong>passionate</strong> and <strong>highly motivated</strong> Junior Web Developer 🔥.
 I started to learn programming by my self a few years ago and decided to focus on <strong>Full Stack Web Development</strong>.<br/>
-I'm currently on my way to complete my <a href='https://openclassrooms.com/fr/paths/556-developpeur-web'>Openclassrooms</a> bootcamp.
+I have completed an Openclassrooms's <a href='https://openclassrooms.com/fr/paths/556-developpeur-web'>Openclassrooms</a> bootcamp.
+I'm currently a Fullstack Javascript Developer for Capgemini (since may 2022).
 </p>
 <br/>
 <div align='center'>